kode4food/interpol/doc/Language_Reference.md

 ```

 *Note:* The `unless` keyword is syntactic sugar that can be used in place of `if not`.
 Its purpose is to implicitly negate the condition.
 So `if not happy` becomes `unless happy`.

+#### Truthy and Falsy
+In Interpol 'truthy' is any value that matches the following criteria:

+  * Arrays with at least one element
+  * Strings with at least one character
+  * The boolean 'true'
+  * Non-Zero Numbers
+  * Objects

+Falsy is any value that is not 'truthy'.

 ### The 'Using' Statement
 The 'using' statement creates a new scope where the properties of any specified expressions are mixed in and made available as local variables.
 The provided expressions are evaluated from left to right.
 Any properties introduced will clobber identically named ones in previous expressions.